 - Disaster Girl: An image of a girl smiling back at a camera in front of a house that’s on fire, commonly used as a meme.
 It sold for $470,000 in 2021.

 - CryptoPunks: A set of 10,000 characters which are all individual NFTs.
-Visa bought a $150,000 Crypto Punk last year to show their support for digital art.
+Visa bought a $150,000 Crypto Punk in 2021 to show their support for digital art.